-Fiscal Year 2020 Project Proposal Form

 This form will be used by the TRCC to evaluate proposed projects for fiscal year 2020.
 Additional information may be requested.
-Please fill out this form completely and email to Jackie Mitchell by August 30, 2020 at jsmitchell@ncdot.gov
+Please fill out this form completely and email to Jackie Mitchell by August 30, 2022 at jsmitchell@ncdot.gov

 Questions?
 Please contact Jackie Mitchell at ismitchell@ncdot.gov or 919-814-3655.

 APPLICANT INFORMATION

 Name:

 Agency:

 Address:

 City: County:

 Phone:

 E-mail:

+PROJECT OVERVIEW ion for the title of the project

-PROJECT OVERVIEW Title: Please include a short description for the title of the project.
+Title: Please include a short descripti on for the title of the project.

-Objective : Please include a brief 1-2 sentence statement of the purpose of the project.
+Objective: Please include a brief 1-2 sentence statement of the purpose of the project.

-Overview/Scope: Please include 1-2 paragraph description of the proposed effort.
+Overview/Scope: Please include 1- 2 paragraph description of the proposed effort.

-Is this project a continuation of an existing project? $\square$ Yes / $\square$ No

-is this project a continuation of an existing project: - res / - No